-In the streets of Verona another brawl breaks out between the servants of the feuding noble families of Capulet and Montague.
-Benvolio, a Montague, tries to stop the fighting, but is himself embroiled when the rash Capulet, Tybalt, arrives on the scene.
+In the streets of Verona, another brawl breaks out between the servants of the feuding noble families of Capulet and Montague.
+Benvolio, a Montague, tries to stop the fighting, but he is himself embroiled when Tybalt, a rash Capulet, arrives on the scene.
 After citizens outraged by the constant violence beat back the warring factions, Prince Escalus, the ruler of Verona, attempts to prevent any further conflicts between the families by decreeing death for any individual who disturbs the peace in the future.

 Romeo, the son of Montague, runs into his cousin Benvolio, who had earlier seen Romeo moping in a grove of sycamores.
 After some prodding by Benvolio, Romeo confides that he is in love with Rosaline, a woman who does not return his affections.
 Benvolio counsels him to forget this woman and find another, more beautiful one, but Romeo remains despondent.

 Meanwhile, Paris, a kinsman of the Prince, seeks Juliet’s hand in marriage.
 Her father Capulet, though happy at the match, asks Paris to wait two years, since Juliet is not yet even fourteen.
 Capulet dispatches a servant with a list of people to invite to a masquerade and feast he traditionally holds.
 He invites Paris to the feast, hoping that Paris will begin to win Juliet’s heart.